rwxrob/zet/docs/2104/README.md

 # Assault on Mt.
-Mitchel personal training plan
+Mitchel personal training plan (canceled)

 **Update:** I've decided against this.
 Just participating would cost me over 1000 dollars per year in lost wages, entry fees, travel and hotels, and expenses.
 That's 1000 dollars per year that I could apply to a Wahoo KICKR Bike that would enable regular challenges including virtual racing instead of suffering on one day a year with a bunch of other amateurs who might even crash in front of me.
 I still plan on finishing the equivalent of the Assault in under six hours, which is trivial to simulate in Zwift (with everything but headwind and traffic).